jefffhaynes/BinarySerializer/README.md

 Although most behavior can be overridden, in many cases the serializer will attempt to guess the intended behavior based on class design.
 For example, in the following class a null-terminated string will be used during serialization as deserialization would otherwise be impossible as defined.

+See below for the various ways default behavior can be overridden.

 ```c#
 public class Person2
 {